etienne87/vision_transformer/README.md

-# tracking_transformer
+# vision transformer
-Explore transformer for tracking and segmentation
+Explore transformer for detection, segmentation, tracking ...
 (no convolutions were harmed during the making of this repo)